reshmabidikar/slate/source/includes/_invoice.md

 **Request Body**

 A list of [Custom Field](custom-field.html#custom-field-custom-field-resource) objects.
-Each object should specify at least the the `name` and `value` attribute.
+Each object should specify at least the `name` and `value` attribute.
 For example:

 [ { "name": "CF1", "value": "123" } ]